Obsessive Love Disorder is actually a thing. Uh huh. It’s a condition where you become obsessed with a person that you think you’re in love with.

 - An intense preoccupation with the relationship that is disproportionate to its length.

 - Immediately falling “in love” with new partners, or even with strangers.
+(Which is far more extreme than just the simple pattern of just falling for people too fast.)

 - Extreme attempts to control the other person.

-- Possessive and clingy behaviours and thoughts.
+- Possessive and clingy behaviour and thoughts.

 - Demanding specific unreasonable behaviours from the other person.